agueguen-LR/Triomino/README.rst

 Progress
 --------

-Step two, documentation and cclint, has completed.
+Step three, flawfinder, coverage and triomino-generate are done.

 Installation
 ------------